-Qnw - Sand and Gravel (Noah Creek Formation) - Generally less than 10 m (33 ft), but there may be significantly thinner coarse-grained deposits in smaller stream valleys.
-Yellowish brown to gray, poorly to well sorted, massive to well stratified, coarse to fine feldspathic quartz sand, pebbly sand and gravel.
-In the map area this unit usually overlies the middle Wisconsin-age Sheldon Creek Formation, but may overlie Pre-Illinois Espisode diamicton of the Wolf Creek or Alburnett formations in isolated areas.
+Qnw T2 - Sand and Gravel (Noah Creek Formation) - Up to 10m (33 ft) of yellowish brown to gray, poorly to well sorted, massive to well stratified, coarse to fine feldspathic quartz sand, pebbly sand and gravel.
+This unit represents the younger, lower terrace.
+In the map area this unit usually overlies Devonian carbonate, but may overlie Pre-Illinois Episode diamicton of the Wolf Creek or Alburnett formations in isolated areas.
 This unit encompasses outwash deposits that accumulated in valley trains during the Wisconsin Episode.

 Qnw3 - Sand and Gravel Shallow to Bedrock (Noah Creek Formation) - 1 to 3 m (3-10 ft) of yellowish brown to gray, poorly to well sorted, massive to well stratified, coarse to fine feldspathic quartz sand, pebbly sand and gravel.
 May be overlain by up to 2 m (7 ft) of silty alluvial sediments.
 In places mantled with fine to medium well-sorted feldspathic quartz sand derived from wind reworking of the alluvium.
-Fractured carbonate bedrock is less than 5 m (16 ft) below the land surface.
-The unit encompasses deposits that accumulated in river and stream valleys and the deposits that fill the paleo channel in the center of the mapping area during the late Wisconsin as well as exhumed middle Wisconsin and Pre-Illinois Episode deposits of the Wolf Creek and Alburnett formations.
+Fractured carbonate or sandstone bedrock is less than 5 m (16 ft) below the land surface.

-Qsc2 - Loamy Sediments Shallow to Glacial Till (Unnamed erosion surface sediment) - 1 to 6 m (3-20 ft) of yellowish brown to gray, massive to weakly stratified, well to poorly sorted loamy, sandy and silty erosion surface sediment.
+Qwa2 - Loamy Sediments Shallow to Glacial Till (Unnamed erosion surface sediment) - 1 to 6 m (3-20 ft) of yellowish brown to gray, massive to weakly stratified, well to poorly sorted loamy, sandy and silty erosion surface sediment.
 Map unit includes some areas mantled with less than 1 m (3 ft) of Peoria Formation (silt or sand facies).
-Overlies massive, fractured, slightly firm glacial till of the Sheldon Creek Formation.
+Overlies massive, fractured, slightly firm glacial till of the Wolf Creek or Alburnett formations.